 It can also cause depletion of electrolytes and nutritional deficiencies.
 Therefore, it is better if you consult a professional doctor before starting a keto diet.
 It has many health risks, which will negatively impact your normal functioning.

-For those who’re on the standard ketogenic diet, mentioned above, there’s a higher risk of hair loss because of the low protein intake.
-One study showed that lower intake of proteins and poor caloric stores were mainly responsible for hair loss.
+For those who’re on the standard ketogenic diet, there’s a higher risk of hair loss because of the low protein intake.
+One study showed that a lower intake of proteins and poor caloric stores were mainly responsible for hair loss.
 Keratin protein makes up most of your hair.
-Without its adequate presence in the body, you cannot expect your hair to grow well.
+Without its adequate presence in the body, you cannot expect your hair to grow well, and you can experience keto hair loss.

-Mineral and vitamin deficiencies are one of the adverse effects of keto diets.
-Iron deficiency is a major reason why many people lose their hair.
-Moreover, such drastic lifestyle changes can cause you mental and physical stress.
-Other than keto flu, mood swings, and dietary restrictions, there’s such a thing called “keto crotch,” which involves a vaginal discharge and strong odour following the diet.
+Other than keto flu, mood swings, and dietary restrictions, which can physically shock the body, you can mentally stress out because of something known as a “keto crotch.”
+It involves a vaginal discharge and a strong odour following the diet.
 It causes the growth of bad bacteria and can lead to vaginal infection.
 The stress alone can cause keto hair loss.

 These are a few reasons why many people feel reluctant to continue keto diets for longer than a few months or years at times.
 It can simply be a hassle to deal with, and keto hair loss is just one of the many.

-Lastly, if you feel that the keto diet isn’t working out for you, try to look for alternatives.
+If you feel that the keto diet isn’t working out for you or you’re struggling to deal with its side effects, try to look for alternatives.
 There are multitudes of diet plans available out there, and you can find yourself one that fulfils your needs and expectations better.
+For this, it is best to consult a doctor or nutritionist.
+This can also put an end to keto hair loss.